JohnnyTendo/TranslationTool/README.md

 # TranslationTool
-A Translation tool for Wildermyth.
+A small translation tool for Wildermyth.
+For now, I will only offer you an uncompiled version of this tool.

+## Notice
-Notice this is NOT an official work of Worldwalker Games LLC.
+- This is NOT an official work of Worldwalker Games LLC.